Boston or a Wes Anderson movie set?

-We’re stoked for Wes Anderson’s upcoming film “Asteroid City,” and to honor the iconic filmmaker, we’re rounding up local landmarks that we think would fit his aesthetic.
+With the release of “Asteroid City” coming up this Friday, June 23, we’re rounding up local landmarks that we think would fit the Wes Anderson aesthetic.
 We enlisted some help from Matthew Dickey, the Streetscape Curator + ambassador for Accidentally Wes Anderson.

 Curious how to identify an “Accidentally Wes Anderson” view?
 “Symmetry is always a driving factor, but it’s more about the way the eye is guided through color, shapes, and patterns,” Matthew said.
 Read up on the TikTok trend to see what we mean.

-Now, let’s zoom in on five local spots that fit the bill.
+Now, let’s zoom in on 10 local spots that fit the bill.

 Harvard Lampoon Building